Welcome to my profile page.

 Concessions offered for

 My fee for a 50 minute session can be decided upon in the first session.

 Sessions are usually weekly at the same time and day but I can be flexible to accommodate shift patterns and fortnightly sessions to reduce costs.

 Payments need to be made by bank transfer.

-I am available weekdays, daytime and evening, and have some sunday sessions.
+I am available weekdays, daytime and early evening.

 ‘Autumn begins’ said my diary recently, and brought up in me a mixture of thoughts and feelings.
 I wonder if it is the same for you and perhaps it’s part of the reason you are wondering about counselling at this time.
 October sees the change in daylight hours, starts the run up to Christmas and is the herald of winter, which can be a difficult time of year for anniversaries and also brings long spells of short days and long dark nights, which can be hard to bear.
 I hope you find the support you are looking for.

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP) and abide by their code of ethics.